 TAMALE'S INNER-URBAN ECOLOGIES

-[Applied] Foreign Affairs, in partnership with the University for Development Studies (UDS), Tamale Ghana receives a 2023 – 2025 Africa-UniNet project grant.
+[Applied] Foreign Affairs, in partnership with the University for Development Studies (UDS), Tamale Ghana received a 2023 – 2025 Africa-UniNet project grant.

 TAMALE’S INNER-URBAN ECOLOGIES is a collaborative research project investigating the inner urban ecologies of Tamale, one of the fastest-growing cities in West Africa.
-The research will be conducted by a joint team from the University of Applied Arts Vienna (Angewandte) in Austria, and the University for Development Studies (UDS) in Tamale, Ghana, led by Baerbel Mueller and Courage Kosi Setsoafia Saba.
+The research will be conducted by a joint team from the University of Applied Arts Vienna (Angewandte) in Austria, and the University for Development Studies (UDS) – and in partnership with Nuku, the Center for Photographic Research and Practice in Tamale, Ghana, led by Baerbel Mueller and Courage Kosi Setsoafia Saba.
 The guiding interest is to identify complex spatial, environmental, and socio-economic structures and the characteristics and potentials of multi-species co-habitation spaces, as well as future planning process models.
 These will be researched through three selected sites in the city of Tamale which will serve as case studies, to encourage more inclusive, multi-species inner urban areas in the near future.
 TIUE proposes a work model that synthesizes different methods of inquiry, bringing together the expertise of the two parties: spatial and artistic ([A]FA, I oA, Angewandte), and scientific and solution-oriented (UDS).
 The project expands on the already existing collaborative research network developed through Tamale Territories, a joint project realized between November 2020 and June 2023.

 The Austrian-African Research Network Africa-UniNet was initiated by the Austrian Federal Ministry of Education, Science and Research (BMBWF) and launched by Austria’s Agency for Education and Internationalization (OeAD) and the University of Natural Resources and Life Sciences, Vienna (BOKU).
 Its objective is to create a long-term, stable basis for cooperation between Austrian and African universities and research institutions.
 Africa-UniNet intends to promote new contacts, deepen scientific cooperation and provide excellent opportunities for innovative joint research projects, funded by the BMBWF.
 The Angewandte and the University for Development Studies (UDS) are active members of the network of currently 68 member institutions and universities, from Austria and 17 African countries.